realworldocaml/book/book/files-modules-and-programs/README.md

   be called `t`.

 - *Put `t` first*.
-If you have a module `M` whose primary type is `M.t`, the functions in `M` that take a value of `M.t` should take it as their first argument.
+If you have a module `M` whose primary type is `M.t`, the functions in `M` that take a value of type `M.t` should take it as their first argument.

 - Functions that routinely throw an exception should end in `_exn`.